NateBaldwinDesign/dragoman/README.md

 ## What is it?
 Aggregator is a starter toolkit for creating applications from a token-based design systems approach.
 Using gulp and JSON "tokens", Aggregator generates multi-platform assets for core design attributes.

-This allows you to aggregate disperate cross-platform applications to follow consistent design specifications.
+This allows you to aggregate disparate cross-platform applications to follow consistent design specifications.

 *Aggregator is still in-progress, so there are still plenty of holes to fix*